The EU's emissions trading system (ETS) aims to reduce the industry's carbon emissions. Discover how it works and why a reform is needed.

 Although the EU is the world's third largest CO2 emitter, it also pursues the most ambitious climate target: to cut emissions substantially by 2030 and bring them down to net zero emissions by 2050.

-Launched in 2005, the emissions trading system (ETS) is one of the tools set by the European Union to reach this goal.
-It specifically targets the industry.
+Launched in 2005, the emissions trading system (ETS), part of the Fit for 55 package, is one of the tools set by the EU to reach this goal.
+It specifically targets industry.

 How does it work?

-The emissions trading scheme obliges more than 10,000 power plants and factories to hold a permit for each tonne of CO2 they emit.
+The emissions trading scheme, based on the polluter pays principle, obliges more than 10,000 power plants and factories to hold a permit for each tonne of CO2 they emit.
 This should provide a financial incentive to pollute less: the less you pollute, the less you pay.
 Companies have to buy them through auctions and the price is affected by demand and supply.

 However, some of the permits are allocated for free, particularly in sectors at risk of having companies move production to other parts of the world with laxer emission constraints.